propublica/sunlight-congress/config/nginx/README.md

 Because of this, as of January 2014, we scrub any user-submitted latitude and longitude values from our nginx logs before they are written to disk.
 You can see the nginx instructions for this in:

-* [nginx.config](), where we define a log format that will write a custom rewritten request variable
+* [nginx.conf](), where we define a log format that will write a custom rewritten request variable

+* [proxy.rules](), where we enable that log format, and perform the regex find/replace on request lines containing latitude and longitude parameters (adapted from [this StackOverflow answer](http://stackoverflow.com/a/19430297/16075))

+The relevant lines are:

+At the `http` level:

 ```nginx
 log_format scrubbed '"$http_x_forwarded_for - $remote_user [$time_local]  '